HLXII/Evolve-Autoscript/README.md

 # Evolve-Autoscript
 My personal userscript for the game Evolve by Demagorddon - https://pmotschmann.github.io/Evolve/

+# Installation
+Install the [Tampermonkey]{tampermonkey.net} plugin.
+(I tried my script with Greasemonkey but it didn't work).

+Goto this [page](https://github.com/HLXII/Evolve-Autoscript/raw/master/evolve_autoscript.user.js) to install the plugin.
+Tampermonkey should redirect you to an install page.
+Or just create a new script in Tampermonkey and copy/paste this script into the editor.

 # Known Issues (AKA I won't fix)
 If the game is run for long enough without refreshing, then clicking buttons on the modal windows (smelter, factory, etc) will lag the game.
 I don't know why this is, and I don't know how to fix it.
 So...
 I added an Auto Refresh setting to reload the page every 200 seconds.
 Use if you want (but most people don't).